Space A Travel TipsUpdated: May 31, 2022

 Space-Available (Space-A) Travel refers to seats available for travel on military aircraft.
-It’s common knowledge that all military branches transport cargo, equipment and service members around the world, but many people don’t know that the Air Force, under Air Mobility Command (AMC), also transports military dependents, medical patients, retirees and certain government civilian workers.
-Space-Available travel is only applicable once all duty cargo and passengers have been accommodated first.
+All military branches transport cargo, equipment and service members around the world, but many people don’t know that the Air Force, under Air Mobility Command (AMC), also transports military dependents, medical patients, retirees and certain government civilian workers.
+Space-Available travelers can only board an aircraft after all duty cargo and passengers have been accommodated.
 Space-A Travel is also dependent on mission requirements and various other factors.

 Space-A Travel Tips